meltano/meltano/docs/src/docs/architecture.md

 For more information on how to use dbt, check out the [official dbt documentation site for how it works](https://docs.getdbt.com/docs/introduction).

+And for a guided tutorial on how to create custom transforms, check out our [Create Custom Transforms and Models tutorial](https://www.meltano.com/tutorials/create-custom-transforms-and-models.html)!

 #### Python scripts

 In certain circumstances transformations cannot be done in dbt (like API calls), so we use python scripts for these cases.